 Abandonment: Not bonding with your father because he was physically or emotionally absent can cause attachment issues in your life.
 You likely have a hard time trusting people and don’t believe that anyone could care for you.
 If you feel this way, you will have difficulty forming romantic relationships.
 You will likely exhibit one extreme or another: You’ll either avoid being close with someone, or you feel as if your life depends on being with someone.

-If you choose someone who is emotionally unavailable (check out this post on emotionally unavailable men), it could be because your father was that way.
+If you choose someone who is emotionally unavailable, it could be because your father was that way.

 Daddy’s girl: Being a daddy’s girl could be a good thing.
 It could mean that you had a close relationship with your father growing up and that you love your father.
 But being a daddy’s girl could also be negative if it means that your daddy spoiled you and left you with the belief that no man could ever be as good for you as your daddy was or is.
 If you feel that way, you might be setting the bar so high for men in your life that no one will ever be good enough for you.

 Related: If you want to give your man back-arching, toe-curling, screaming orgasms that will keep him sexually addicted to you, then you'll find them in my private and discreet newsletter.
 You'll also learn the 5 dangerous & "dumb" sex mistakes that turn him off and how to avoid them.
 Get it here.